Certora/Documentation/docs/gambit/mutation-verifier.md

   name them `C.m1.sol, C.m2.sol, D.m3.sol, D.m4.sol, ...` etc.
 ```

+## Synchronous Mode

+By default, `certoraMutate` will dump data about the mutation verification jobs
+  in the `collect.json` file in the working directory.
+These jobs are submitted to the server environment specified and run asynchronously.
+They may be polled later with `certoraMutate --collect_file collect.json`.

+Use the `--sync` flag to run the entire tool synchronously in your shell,
+  from mutant generation to the web report UI.
+The synchronous mode is suitable when the original specification run finishes quickly.
+The asynchronous default mode is ideal for more extensive specifications of
+  more complicated contracts, where each run takes more than just several minutes.
+It avoids depending on an active internet connection for the entire duration of
+  the original run and the mutations.

 ## CLI Options

-`certoraMutate` runs in two distinct modes: synchronous and asynchronous.
-Use the `--sync` flag to run the entire tool synchronously
-in your shell, from mutant generation to the web report UI.
-Alternatively, running without the `--sync` flag will dump
-data about the mutation verification jobs in the `collect.json` file in the working directory.
-These jobs are submitted
-to the server environment specified and run asynchronously.
-They may be polled later with
-`certoraMutate --collect_file collect.json`.

-Usually, the synchronous mode is suitable when the original specification run finishes quickly.
-The asynchronous mode is suitable for bigger specifications of more complicated contracts, where each run takes more than just several minutes.
-It avoids depending on an active internet connection for the entire duration of the original run and the mutations.
-Soon, Certora will enable automatic notifications for asynchronous mutation testing runs, so that manual checks will not be necessary.

 `certoraMutate` supports the following options; for a comprehensive list, run `certoraMutate --help`: